steunix/passweaver-api/docs/index.md

   - API keys logins count (`login_apikeys_total`)
   - Item create, update, delete and read count (`items_created_total`, `items_updated_total`, `items_deleted_total`, `items_read_total`)
   - KMS encryptions and decryptions count (`kms_encryptions_total`, `kms_decryptions_total`)

+## Cache

+PassWeaver API makes use of a cache in order to avoid too much pressure on the database, especially in relation to permissions and visible folders trees for each user.
+You can choose between these cache providers:
+  - internal: when the "redis" configuration (see below) is false, `node-cache` npm module is used: be aware that this module is
+    **intentionally** non advisable for production environments
+  - Redis: you can use Redis by setting "redis" to true in the configuration and providing an URL to a running Redis instance

 ## The API